cseanc/Pluralism-Rails/deploy-jekyll-heroku.md

    }
    ```

-4. Create a file `Rakefile` on project root, enter:
+4. On project root, create a file `Rakefile` for Heroku's ruby buildpack:

    ```ruby
    task "assets:precompile" do